If you don’t know the difference between false illumination and “true light,” you will end up in spiritual darkness.

 3. Belief in afterlife rewards and punishment

 Does this sound familiar?
 Beware the false light of Abrahamic religions (2).
 These are Semitic origin, Christianity, Islam, and Judaism.
+These paradigms are not new; they are the rebranding of the ancient mystery religions of the Medditrainian region.
+These systems include Assyrian, Babylonian, Egyptian, and Perian mythologies and superstitions.
 And that’s why these religions are fast-food of spirituality.
-They need you to believe their superstitions and mythologies are facts instead of metaphors.
+They need you to believe their superstitions and myths are facts instead of metaphors.
 If they can do this, they have a paying customer.
-This is a classic bait and switch tactic; don’t fall for it.
+It’s a classic bait and switch tactic; don’t fall for it.

 Unfortunately, our modern cultures model themselves similarly.
 People seek happiness by purchasing things, but this joy is short-lived.
 Things quickly lose their value.
 That’s because things will never be an adequate substitute for our need to explore our consciousness.
 So, both Western religion and commercialism are a part of the same deceptive illumination.
 If someone asks, what is the false light in spirituality, now you know what to tell them?